 Where to get the bones?

 You’ll need a crockpot, some meaty bones, rich in cartilage, from organic or grass-fed animals, like lamb shanks, oxtails, chicken backs and necks, or a turkey carcass.
 Don’t use nonorganic animals.
 Many of the chemicals that conventionally raised animals are exposed to will be found in their bones, cartilage, and joints.
 You want to avoid that.
-So buy organic or grass-fed bones for bone broth.
+So buy organic or grass-fed bones for long cooked broth.

 Start your bone broth after dinner and let it simmer on warm all night in the crockpot.
 The long simmer is the secret to making the best, most nutritious bone broth.
+Cooking time is variable, which is why I prefer the slow cooker.

 Put the bones in the crockpot.
 It’s fine if there is still some meat on the bones.
 Most of the flavour will end up in your broth.
 Cover with filtered water.
 Add finely chopped onions, garlic, and celery.
-Plugin the crockpot and let it simmer on low overnight.
-In the morning add 1 tbsp. cider vinegar and ½ tsp. of sea salt.
+Plugin the slow cooker and let it simmer on low overnight.
+In the morning add 1 tbsp. apple cider vinegar and ½ tsp. of sea salt.
 Continue simmering the bones on low.

 By mid-morning, the following day, any meat on the bones will be tender and separate from the bones.
 You can remove this meat from the bones and chop it finely and return it to the pot, with the bones.
 Let it simmer a little longer, with the bones.
 If it starts to boil rapidly reduce the temperature to warm.
 It doesn’t need to boil.